How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

 Waste / Overage Allowance

-• Defaults to 0% — the app’s own guidance is 5–10% is typical for mixing residue and mold seepage
+• Defaults to 0%.
+The app’s own guidance is that 5% to 10% is typical for mixing residue and mold seepage

 Worked example